 5. The Museum of Modern Renaissance is located on a residential street in Somerville and is meant to immerse visitors in colorful artwork on all sides.
 The museum was founded by two Russian artists who wanted visitors to enter a world of art, “inside another dimension.”
 The outside of the building resembles a an Incan temple while the inside is covered from floors to ceilings with mythological creatures and other such paintings.

-If your home or business needs roof repairs or a new roof installation, rely on Risk Free Roofing Boston, the best roofing contractors in Somerville and surrounding areas.
-Risk Free Roofing Boston brings over 45 years of experience in the roofing and home improvement industries to every property they service, with an ironclad guarantee that is second to none.
-Risk Free Roofing Boston also offers a meticulous attention to detail that you won’t find with just any roofing contractors in Somerville!
-Your home or business deserves nothing less than the best, so be sure to call Risk Free Roofing Boston for any roofing work you need to have done.
+If your home or business needs roof repairs or a new roof installation, rely on The Boston Roofers, the best roofing contractors in Somerville and surrounding areas.
+The Boston Roofers brings almost 20 years of experience in the roofing and home improvement industries to every property they service, with an ironclad guarantee that is second to none.
+The Boston Roofers also offers a meticulous attention to detail that you won’t find with just any roofing contractors in Somerville!
+Your home or business deserves nothing less than the best, so be sure to call The Boston Roofers for any roofing work you need to have done.